caleb-yonas/auth_attacker/README.md

 # auth_attacker
-Python scripts I'm making to attack common authentication in websites such as OAUTH, and SAML
+Python scripts I'm making to attack common authentication in websites such as OAUTH, and SAML.
+Works in pycharm